FRM3010 – Formulation, Production, and Control of Sterile Pharmaceutical Preparations

 - Have a reflected approach to implementation of product quality as an integrated part of the production process

-The course is only available to students enrolled at the School of Pharmacy at the University of Oslo.
+The course is only available to students who have been admitted to the Department of Pharmacy at the University of Oslo.

 Formal prerequisite knowledge